Title: Mass revolt in Slovenia

 Subtitle: The spark ignited revolt against the political-economic elite and the whole capitalist system

-Topics: Revolt, Slovenia
+Topics: revolt, Slovenia

 Date: December 18, 2012